Posted on

 On the other hand, Putler is not just a reporting tool but also facilitates the use of different metrics to generate detailed insights and corresponding information.
 Putler aims to help organizations boost their revenue 3x with ease.

-Whether it is about managing subscriptions, issuing refunds, generating reports, or fostering better decisions, Putler is at the forefront of it all.
+Whether it’s managing subscriptions, issuing refunds, generating reports, or enabling better decision-making, Putler is at the forefront of it all.

 Actionable real-time data at your fingertips